albertattard/java-boot-camp/docs/11-collections/01-arrays/00-index.md

 A `String` object is immutable but an array of `char` is mutable (as discussed in the [arrays are always mutable](#arrays-are-always-mutable) section).

 The [`String` class has a char array constructor](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/lang/String.html#%3Cinit%3E(char%5B%5D)) and a [`toCharArray()` method](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/lang/String.html#toCharArray()) that returns an array of characters containing the same character sequence as a `String`.
-Modifying the source to the constructor or the returned value will not effect the string.
+Modifying the source to the constructor or the returned value will not affect the string.

 Consider the following example.